Discrete Variational Autoencoding via Policy Search: Problem Setting and Related Work

-where $e_\vpsi(\vz)$ is the nearest embedding vector in the embedding table to $\vz$, and $\vz_q$ is computed using the straight-through estimator: $\vz_q := \vz + \text{sg}(e_\vpsi(\vz) - \vz)$.
+where $e_\vpsi(\vz)$ is the nearest embedding vector and $\vz_q := \vz + \text{sg}(e_\vpsi(\vz) - \vz)$ uses straight-through estimation.
 The expectation with respect to $\vz \sim q_\vtheta(\vz|\vx)$ equates to a single sample, i.e., the output of the deterministic recognition model.
-A more recent method for quantization, also based on the straight-through estimator, is FSQ \cite{mentzer2023finite}.
-Instead of learning a codebook, FSQ proposes a rounding mechanism.
+A more recent method, FSQ~\cite{mentzer2023finite}, replaces the learned codebook with a rounding mechanism.
 This design choice results in increased parameter efficiency compared to VQ-VAE (due to the small number of levels typically used), while also avoiding the tricks needed to enforce high codebook usage.
-FSQ is inspired by compression literature, which often yields solutions that minimize entropy, as noted in their work.
 Similar to the VAE, we focus on generative modeling from compact latent spaces, but in contrast to quantization-based methods, we explicitly regularize for entropy, as staying close to the prior distribution requires more direct control of the encoder entropy.
 Finally, it is worth noting that the use of heterogeneous FSQ levels can make FSQ more challenging to implement in downstream tasks compared to other discrete VAEs.